 IASiS is an EU-funded project that aims to pave the way for precision medical approaches by using knowledge from patient data.
 The aim is to combine information from medical records, image databases and genome data to enable personalized diagnosis and treatment approaches in two disease areas - lung cancer and Alzheimer's disease.

-The goal of Project IASIS is to seize the opportunity provided by a wave of data heading our way and turn this into actionable information that would match the right treatment with the right type of patient.
-A current challenge is that there are large, heterogeneous sets of data ranging from different sources, which if combined would enable the best decisions to be made, allowing for diagnosis and treatment to be personalised to each individual.
-IASIS is testing this approach in two disease areas – lung cancer and Alzheimer's disease – but with the longer-term ambition that this approach will be more widely applicable to other disease areas.
+Precision medicine promises to change health care for patients.
+Public health services are evolving from a reactive "one size fits all" system to a system of predictive, preventative and precise care.
+It is expected that a personalized medicine approach will lead to better health outcomes, improved treatments and reduction in toxicity due to variable or adverse drug reactions.
+The aim of the IASiS project is to take advantage of the opportunities produced by a wave of data that crosses our path and convert these opportunities into actionable information that corresponds with the right treatment for the right type of patient.
+A current challenge is to combine large, heterogeneous amounts of data that come from many different sources.
+This outcome would enable making the best decisions, so that diagnosis and treatment for each individual can be personalized.
+IASiS is testing this approach in two disease areas – lung cancer and Alzheimer's disease – but with the longer-term ambition of making this approach more widely applicable to other disease areas.

 IASiS' ambitious vision will be achieved by pursuing specific goals: